Informatics General: Early history

 Meanwhile, Data Products, which had moved its office to Sherman Oaks, California in 1964 and renamed itself slightly to Dataproducts, was suffering from falling behind IBM on disk drive technology; its eventually successful printer business had not yet taken off.
 In order to placate its subsidiary, the three Informatics co-founders were given 7.5 percent of Data Products stock in 1965.
 As Tomash later said, "To satisfy them, we deliberately took the step that we knew would separate us in the long run."

 In May 1966 there was an IPO of Informatics stock, priced at $7.50 per share, that brought in $3.5 million.
-Only the third software company to have stock issued for it and thus becoming a public company, it was listed on the over-the-counter market, based in New York.
+It was only the fourth software company to go public (after C-E-I-R, Computer Usage Corporation, and Computer Sciences Corporation).
+It was listed on the over-the-counter market, based in New York.
 However, 60 percent of its stock was still held by Dataproducts.
 At that time Informatics had revenues of $4.5 million and a net income of $171,000, and the number of employees was around 300.
-By 1967 Informatics had something possessed 3% to 4% of the total market for custom-built software.
+By 1967 Informatics had something possessed three to four percent of the total market for custom-built software.

 During the mid-1960s the U.S. stock market went through what was known as the "go-go market" boom, and computer companies become special darlings of traders.
 Informatics was no exception; its price–earnings ratio rose from 25 at the time of its IPO to 200 by mid-1968 and over 600 by early 1969, despite the company having only $40,000 in earnings for the previous year.
 Informatics used the proceeds from additional offerings during this period to fund development of its Mark IV product and to create a Data Services Division.

 Dataproducts sold off the last of its Informatics stock in 1969, and in doing so Informatics thus became fully independent.
 For its initial investment of $20,000 in Informatics, Dataproducts had gained about $20 million in return.
 By 1969, Informatics had revenues of over $11 million with earnings of $561,000.

 Origins of Mark IV and the software product business

 The IBM System/360 mainframe was the platform that Mark IV and many other Informatics software products ran on.

-The history of what became Mark IV goes back to 1960 when GIRLS (the Generalized Information Retrieval and Listing System) was developed for the IBM 704 by John A. Postley (1923–2004), an engineer who had worked for many years in the aerospace industry; the first customer for GIRLS was the Douglas Aircraft Company.
+The history of what became Mark IV goes back to 1960, when GIRLS (the Generalized Information Retrieval and Listing System) was developed at Douglas Aircraft Company for the IBM 7090.
+Its creator was John A. Postley (1923–2004), an engineer who had worked for many years in the aerospace industry.
 Postley was working in the Advanced Information Systems subsidiary of Electrada Corporation along with Robert M. Hayes and others.